 The NOVA classification was developed by researchers affiliated with the Center for Epidemiological Research in Nutrition and Health at the University of São Paulo in Brazil.
-It makes it possible to classify foods according to the degree, nature and usefulness of their transformation rather than according to their botanical or animal origin as with the traditional food groups (vegetables andfruits, grain products, milk and alternatives, meat and alternatives).
+It allows foods to be classified according to the degree, nature, and purpose of their processing rather than by their botanical or animal origin as with traditional food groups (vegetables and fruits, cereal products, milk and substitutes, meats and substitutes).
 The NOVA classification is divided into four categories.

 The four categories of the NOVA classification